William758/ZetAspects/README.md

 Use r2modman or place inside of Risk of Rain 2/Bepinex/Plugins/

 ## Changelog:

+v2.1.0 - Added Perfected Elite support.
+Tweaked burn calculations.
+Changed name of HeadHunter Buff configs to be more consistent.

 v2.0.2 - Updated for latest patch.
 Now only requires HookGenPatcher.